What the Freddie Gray Protests Have in Common with the Riots of the 60s

 Before James Powell, there were the “Harlem Six,” a half-dozen black men who earlier in 1964 were arrested and beaten for defending a group of children who knocked over a fruit stand in Harlem—despite statements from the shop owner that the men were not involved.
 After James Powell—well, the list goes on.

 The history of police violence against black men is by no means a secret, but it’s not the sort of history most Americans learn in high school.
-We are taught about the Civil Rights Movement, of course, but that means videos of “We shall overcome” and more buttoned-up marches—not the young black people hoping for a better future who were gunned down in the streets, not for protesting, but simply for being young black people living lives of unfulfilled promises.
+We are taught about the Civil Rights Movement, of course, but that means videos of “We shall overcome” and marches full of older people in formal clothes—not the young black people hoping for a better future were gunned down in the streets, not for protesting, but simply for being young black people living lives of unfulfilled promises.

 Michael W. Flamm, a professor at Ohio Wesleyan University who’s working on a book about the 1964 Harlem Riots, told VICE, “The Powell shooting was a critical moment, a pivotal juncture in the long road to the mass incarceration prison crises that the United States faces today.”
 The shooting and subsequent unrest, Flamm added, led President Lyndon B. Johnson to advance stricter criminal justice laws through his “War on Crime” legislation that only exasperated tensions between the police and the African Americans.